lsst-dm/dmtn-133/index.rst

 These can be published as telemetry to allow them to be displayed to the observer.
 This telemetry can be received by the observing script that issued the data processing request, allowing the script to fine tune its observing strategy (such as adjusting the CBP pointing).
 These metrics should be associated with the history of the exposure in the same way as observer comments are associated with specific observations.

+Image display of resulting datasets should not be under the control of the observing script.
+Scripts should not have to know whether an observer is interested in seeing an image or not.
+Ideally an asynchronous display mediator task should exist that can be configured to be interested in specific dataset types.
+It can either be contacted directly by the running pipelines ("I've just created dataset X") and decide whether it's interested, or else it can monitor a butler repository waiting for datasets to appear.

 .. note::